biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 The evaluator shall examine the TSS to understand how the TOE generate sufficient quality of templates at enrolment.
-The evaluator shall also examine the guidance, including online assistance or prompts provided by the TOE, about how the TOE supports a user to enrol his/herself correctly and how the TOE behaves when low quality samples are presented to the TOE.
+The evaluator shall also examine the guidance about how the TOE supports a user to enrol his/herself correctly and how the TOE behaves when low quality samples are presented to the TOE.